-On October 22, 2022, Microsoft Intune is ending support for devices running Windows 8.1.
-After that date, technical assistance and automatic updates on these devices won't be available.
-For more information, go to Plan for Change: Ending support for Windows 8.1.
+On October 22, 2022, Microsoft Intune ended support for devices running Windows 8.1.
+Technical assistance and automatic updates on these devices aren't available.

 Intune includes device restriction policies that help administrators control Android, iOS/iPadOS, macOS, and Windows devices.
 These restrictions let you control a wide range of settings and features to protect your organization's resources.
 For example, administrators can:

 - Control access to Google Play, app stores, viewing documents, and gaming.

 - Block built-in apps, or create a list of apps that allowed or prohibited.

 - Allow or prevent backing up files to cloud and storage accounts.